 - your letter of motivation expressing your interest in interdisciplinary Life Sciences research,

 - grades and the particular selection of relevant courses in their Bachelor's programme, and

-- Attending Monthly journal club : The students that are pre-selected for Qbio programme will join the monthly journal club meetings from October 2019 to June 2020.
+- Attending Monthly journal club : The students that are pre-selected for Qbio programme will join the monthly journal club meetings.
 The aim of this journal club is to learn to read interdisciplinary papers and to develop current overview of Quantitative Biology.

 - In the second year of Qbio honours programme, the students will organize a one day symposium on Quantitave Biology and continue to attend monthly journal clubs.

-- Writing your own PhD proposal as your final literature thesis.
+- It is strongly suggested to write your own PhD proposal as your final literature thesis.
 Students are free to choose their own research topic, and by which group they would prefer to be supervised (7.5 EC).
 The supervisor may decide to submit your PhD proposal to NWO.